 Yes.
 A dialysis center is different from any other healthcare setting.
-It can start to feel like the staff members are a "second family" because you spend so much time there.
+It can feel like a "second family" because you spend so much time there.
 It is normal to feel frustrated and angry with them sometimes.
 It is important that you discuss your feelings openly with the staff.
 Keeping your feelings bottled up inside can affect your treatment, health, and emotional adjustment.